nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p148 -->
 The **motivational gifts** reflect how a believer is wired to think, feel, and act.
 They motivate believers to serve in specific ways that build up the church.
-Each gift complements the others, ensuring the church operates as a unified body with diverse roles (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="12" data-verses="4-5" data-lang="en" data-version="NKJV">Romans 12:4-5</span>).
+Each gift complements the others, ensuring the church operates as a unified body with diverse roles (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="12" data-verses="4-5" data-lang="en" data-version="NKJV">Romans 12:4-5</span>).
 They operate as grace-given abilities (Greek: ***charis** - khar'-ece - **G5463 -** an unearned gift*) meaning that they are given from God, not earned or learned.
 While the gifts come from God, a person who has a gift can become more proficient in using it.

 <!-- p149 -->